rebma-io/lab/docs/3D/parametric-parameters.md

 greater than or equal to 100mm.
 You can also chain them together:

 HoleCount = `if(HubOD >= 100mm; if(HubOD >= 200mm; 9; 7); 5)`

+TIP: **Future Enhancement** In the future, I'll probably combine the parameters for various types of fit with the new `if` function, and add a `PrintQuality` that will allow setting the `PrintQuality` variable to then calculate the actual fits.